SureMileage provides companies with an easy-to-use mileage tracking software that streamlines every step of the reimbursement process.

 While the IRS mileage reimbursement requirements are pretty straightforward and relatively simple to follow, it’s important to know what does and doesn’t count as business use of a personal vehicle.
 There are many different types of work travel that will affect your mileage reimbursement.
 Commutes, errands, and site visits all have their own set of rules for what counts as business travel and what doesn’t.
 Let’s look at some different types of trips and whether or not they would be considered business mileage.

 The IRS considers commuting miles and business miles as two distinct types of mileage.
-Commuting miles are the miles that an individual travels from their home to their workplace and back.
+Employee commuting miles are the miles that an individual travels from their home to their workplace and back.
 Because commuting miles are considered personal mileage in most cases, they aren’t tax deductible.
 There are some exceptions, such as traveling from home to a temporary work site or traveling from a home office to a regular place of business, but in general, the IRS sees commuting mileage as the purview of the individual, not the employee.

 Employers may compensate their employees for driving long commutes to work, though the Internal Revenue Service (IRS) doesn’t offer deductions for commuting miles.
 If an employer chooses to reimburse employees for the miles they commute, they won’t be able to claim those miles on their taxes.